salmedina/salmedina.github.io/_posts/papers/2022-03-23-tongue-anim.md

   @inproceedings{medina2022speechtongue,
     title={Speech Driven Tongue Animation},
-    author={Medina, Salvador and Tomé, Denis and Stoll, Carsten and Tiede, Mark and Munhall, Kevin and Hauptmann, Alex and Matthews, Iain}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022},
+    author={Medina, Salvador and Tome, Denis and Stoll, Carsten and Tiede, Mark and Munhall, Kevin and Hauptmann, Alex and Matthews, Iain}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022},
     organization={IEEE/CVF}